jmlucasusc4/CNN_Project/README.md

 # Convolutional Neural Network

-In this project, I have created a Convolutional Neural Network using zipfiles of dogs and cats.
+In this project, I have created a Convolutional Neural Network using zipfile images of dogs and cats.

 # Neccesary Libraries have been imported